top of page

 Historical Importance of Angra do Heroismo

-The most remarkable moment in the history of the town was during the sixteenth century when it attained a 'Heroic Town' status by King João III of Portugal, an award conferred upon it for the resistance that it maintained against numerous foreign attacks, especially those from Spanish and Dutch.
+The most remarkable moment in the history of the town was during the sixteenth century when it attained a 'Heroic Town' status by King João III of Portugal, an award conferred upon it for the resistance that it maintained against numerous foreign attacks, especially those from the Spanish and the Dutch.
 During the 1580s, Angra do Heroismo was one of the chief geographical references to which Portugal resisted Spanish occupation.
-This was because of the courage shown by the townspeople and because of its strategic location, which played a significant part in the defense of Portugal's maritime interests.
+This was due to the courage shown by the townspeople and its strategic location, which played a significant role in the defense of Portugal's maritime interests.

 The Layout and Architecture of the Central Zone

-The central part of Angra do Heroísmo consists of a beautiful fusion of various architectural styles that have undeniably characterized the long history of this town and its reception of several influential transformations throughout the centuries.
-Walking down the cobbled streets of the city, one would indeed find several interesting buildings that range from medieval to modern, each showcasing how the town has evolved.
+The central part of Angra do Heroísmo comprises a beautiful fusion of various architectural styles that have undoubtedly characterized the town's long history and its reception of several influential transformations throughout the centuries.
+Walking down the cobbled streets of the city, one would indeed find several interesting buildings that range from medieval to modern, each showcasing the town's evolution.

 1. Historic Squares and Streets